Buck Flowers: 1920

 Flowers appeared in his final college football game on November 25, 1920, as Georgia Tech defeated Auburn at Grant Field in Atlanta by a score of 34 to 0.
 Flowers scored three touchdowns in the game, including punt returns of 82 and 65 yards and a 33-yard run from scrimmage, and also passed for a fourth touchdown.
 Flowers also kicked a punt that went 65 yards in the air against Auburn.
 Sportswriter Morgan Blake had this to say of Flowers' play against Auburn: "The Auburn Tiger came up with claws sharpened.
 As he writhed in death agony when the battle was over, he made one request, 'Please omit Flowers'".

 The Atlanta Journal wrote that Flowers was "flitting like a phantom, an undulating, rippling, chromatic phantom, over the whitewashed lines".
 After the 1920 season, Flowers was selected as a third-team All-American by the United Press and the International News Service.

-Later years
+Later life

 After retiring from football, Flowers had a career in banking and insurance.
 In 1930, he was living in Atlanta and was the manager of a bank's loan department.
 In his later years, Flowers lived in Birmingham, Alabama.
 As of 1958, he was employed as the southeastern region mortgage supervisor for Metropolitan Life Insurance Company.

 In 1955, he became the first Georgia Tech football player to be inducted into the College Football Hall of Fame.
 At the induction ceremony at Rutgers University, Flowers was joined by approximately a dozen teammates from the 1920 Georgia Tech team.
 Flowers gave credit to his teammates and called his induction into the Hall of Fame his "greatest honor".

 Flowers died in 1983 at Birmingham, Alabama, at age 84.
 He was survived by a daughter.